adam-zhang-lcps/papers/high-balloon-bacteria.typ

 == Data
 Graphs of the absorbance values per wavelength for each bacterium's control and experimental groups are shown in @ecoli-graph, @coag-graph, and @halo-graph.
 Raw absorbance readings from the spectrophotometer are shown in the appendix in @ecoli-data, @coag-data, and @halo-data.

+Unfortunately, the data for the Ecoli control trial failed to be recorded due to procedural error by the experimentors.

 // Iterate over datasets backwards so I can simply accounting for the missing control data for E. coli
 #for (label, species, data) in (
   (